Patriot (comics): Young Avengers

-Patriot (Rayshaun Lucas)
+Rayshaun Lucas

+The third Patriot is Rayshaun Lucas.
+Created by writer Nick Spencer and artist Daniel Acuña, the character debuted in Captain America: Sam Wilson #18 (January 2017).

-In March 2017, Marvel announced that it would be introducing a new Patriot during the 2017 "Secret Empire" storyline.
-The new Patriot is Rayshaun Lucas, a teen activist who idolizes Sam Wilson.
+In March 2017, Marvel Comics announced a new superhero using the codename Patriot would be introduced the 2017 "Secret Empire" storyline.

+Rayshaun Lucas is a teen activist who idolizes Sam Wilson.
 Lucas is living in Brooklyn with his mother when Sam Wilson releases footage showing that Rage has been wrongfully accused of burglary, and savagely beaten by Keane Industries' private security personnel, the Americops.
 Following Rage unjust conviction, Shaun painted his face to resemble Rage's mask and then slipped out to firebomb a local bank, before participating in the subsequent riots in New York City.

 After Sam Wilson resigns as Captain America, Shaun washes the Rage mask from his face and began to draw designs for a costume that he calls the Patriot.

 After the Black Widow finds a notebook with a Patriot suit drawn on it in the backpack of Rayshaun Lucas when he arrives at the secret Hydra resistance base known as "the Mount," she gives the notebook to the Tony Stark A.I. associated with Riri Williams, who in turn builds the suit.
 After trying to stop a group of bullies from taking an iPad from a little girl, Rayshaun gets beaten.
 Afterwards, the Tony Stark A.I. calls Rayshaun and gives him the suit that he made for him, explaining that Rayshaun gave him hope again and that the suit is a way to thank him for that.
 Rayshaun trains with an A.I. version of the Black Widow that the Tony Stark A.I. made and eventually confronts the bullies while he wears the suit and defeats them, giving the little girl her iPad back.
 Miles Morales and Joaquin Torres tell Rayshaun that they heard about him and that they are looking forward to having him on their team.

 Patriot later appears in the desert, where he overhears a discussion between Sam Wilson and Misty Knight.
 He then tells Sam about the people who need his help and support him, despite what the HYDRA government says.
 This conversation inspires Sam to reassume his mantle of Captain America.

 After HYDRA's attack on Las Vegas, Nevada, the Patriot helps the Champions in their search for survivors.
 When the Champions are expressing frustration over their failure, the Patriot arrives with a baby, the sole survivor of the attack, which inspires the team to continue fighting HYDRA.

 The Patriot later becomes the Falcon's sidekick, and together, they deal with the gang violence in Chicago, unaware that Blackheart is posing as the Mayor of that city.